 On August 25, 1602, the Duyfken sets sail to the Netherlands with the Gelderland and Zeelandto.

-On this return trip, the Duyfken is separated from the other larger ships in a storm off Cape Agulhas, southern Africa.
+During this return trip, the Duyfken is separated from the other larger ships in a storm off Cape Agulhas, southern Africa.
 It reaches the Netherlands on 17 February, 1603 – two months ahead of the other ships.

 Return to the Indies

-On December 18, 1603 the Duyfken sets out on a second voyage to the Indies, with Willem Janszoon as skipper.
+On December 18, 1603 the Duyfken sets out on a second voyage to the Indies, with Willem Janszoon as captain.
 She is part of a fleet of 12 heavily-armed ships, ordered to attack the Portuguese where possible.

 An eventful voyage